dmuth/cat-crawler/README.md

 ## Cat Crawler

-A webcrawler I'm writing in Google Go that I can use to find and download cat pictures.
+A webcrawler I'm writing in Golang that I can use to find and download cat pictures.

 ### Installation